shadracnicholas/cka/README.md

 ### Using namespaces

 Its important to note that most commands you might need to specify the namespace.
 If not specified, the `default` namespace will be used.
-To get all namespaces `kubectl get namespaces`
+To get all namespaces - `kubectl get namespaces`
-Example - Getting pods from a specific namespace - `kubectl get pods -n kube-system`
+To create a namespace - `kubectl create namespace test` To delete a namespace - `kubectl delete namespaces test` Example - Getting pods from a specific namespace - `kubectl get pods -n kube-system` or for all pods `kubectl get pods --all-namespaces`